United States Department of Veterans Affairs: World War II

+In 1940, with war already raging in Europe and Asia, VA began preparing for potential American involvement in the conflict.
+Hines informed Congress that the agency was coordinating with the War Department to assist in the event of a national emergency with both hospital bed space and highly trained medical staff.

+Following the Japanese attack on Pearl Harbor and America's entry into World War II, the U.S. Army's need for physicians and other healthcare professionals was acute.
+As the surgeon general of the Army, Maj.
+Gen. Norman T. Kirk, bluntly reported, "It was difficult during the past year to secure the additional Medical Corps officers needed to meet the requirements of the increasing Army since there are not sufficient physicians available to meet both military and civilian medical needs."

+The military's demand for healthcare professionals drained staff from the civilian medical community and VA alike.
+Between 1942 and mid-1944, 16 percent of VA employees were furloughed for military service.
+A December 1943 agreement between Secretary of War Henry L. Stimson and the VA's administrator paved the way for a collaborative use of limited medical personnel.
+Their solution included inducting select VA doctors and dentists into the Army but allowing them to remain at VA facilities.
+While detailed to VA, Army personnel wore a distinctive shoulder sleeve insignia designed by the Heraldic Section of the Army's Office of the Quartermaster General.
+One of the most notable to wear this patch was Gen. Omar N. Bradley.

-The close of World War II resulted in not only a vast increase in the veteran population, but also a large number of new benefits enacted by Congress for veterans of the war.
+The close of World War II resulted in not only a vast increase in the veteran population but also a large number of new benefits enacted by Congress for veterans of the war.
 In addition, during the late 1940s, the VA had to contend with aging World War I veterans.
-During that time, "the clientele of the VA increased almost five fold with an addition of nearly 16,000,000 World War II veterans and approximately 4,000,000 World War I veterans."
+During that time, "the clientele of the VA increased almost fivefold with an addition of nearly 16,000,000 World War II veterans and approximately 4,000,000 World War I veterans."
 Prior to World War II, in response to scandals at the Veterans Bureau, programs that cared for veterans were centralized in Washington, D.C.
-This centralization caused delays and bottlenecks as the agency tried to serve the World War II veterans.
+This centralization caused delays and bottlenecks as the agency tried to serve World War II veterans.
 As a result, the VA went through a decentralization process, giving more authority to the field offices.

-The World War II GI Bill was signed into law on 22 June 1944, by President Franklin D. Roosevelt.
+The Servicemen's Readjustment Act, commonly known as the GI Bill, was signed into law on June 22, 1944, by President Franklin D. Roosevelt.
 "The United States government began serious consolidated services to veterans in 1930.
-The GI Bill of Rights, which was passed in 1944, had more effect on the American way of life than any other legislation – with the possible exception of the Homestead Act."
+The GI Bill of Rights, which was passed in 1944, had more effect on the American way of life than any other legislation—with the possible exception of the Homestead Act."

+Unlike previous legislation, the GI Bill stipulated that all benefits were to be managed by the VA.
 Further educational assistance acts were passed for the benefit of veterans of the Korean War.